Big Tech leads stocks to broad gains; GameStop collapses

 "I hope the markets are moving away from some of the issues it dealt with last week and focusing on more of the true fundamentals," Cronk said.

-Uber rose 7.2% after the company said it would buy liquor delivery service Drizly for $1.1 billion in cash and stock.
+Uber rose 7% after the company said it would buy liquor delivery service Drizly for $1.1 billion in cash and stock.
 Solid earnings reports helped lift shares for several companies.
-Lab equipment maker Waters rose 7.6% after easily beating analysts' fourth-quarter profit and revenue forecasts.
-Exxon rose 1.8% and Marathon Petroleum rose 3.6%.
+Lab equipment maker Waters rose 8.4% for the biggest gain in the S&P 500 after easily beating analysts' fourth-quarter profit and revenue forecasts.
+Exxon rose 1.6% and Marathon Petroleum rose 3.9%.

 Investors continue to focus on Washington.
 President Biden invited 10 moderate Republicans to the White House to discuss his proposed $1.9 trillion economic aid plan.
 Republicans earlier countered with an offer of $600 billion, or less than one-third of Biden's proposed amount.